In shadow of U.N. summit, climate entrepreneurs compete for spotlight and funds

-NEW YORK (Thomson Reuters Foundation) - Inventor Anirudh Sharma wants industries to let him harvest their air pollution, the head of one of many companies using the global spotlight on New York this week to win attention for a new corporate crop of environmentally-friendly inventions.
+NEW YORK, Sept 24 (Thomson Reuters Foundation) - Inventor Anirudh Sharma wants industries to let him harvest their air pollution, the head of one of many companies using the global spotlight on New York this week to win attention for a new corporate crop of environmentally-friendly inventions.

 Sharma’s company, Graviky Labs, was awarded $50,000 at a contest for tech entrepreneurs on the sidelines of the United Nations’ biggest annual meeting to grow AIR-INK, which makes black ink from microscopic particles.